Central Committee of the Chinese Communist Party: Since economic reforms of 1978

-21st Century
+21st century

 Hu Jintao's administration (2002–2012) attempted to embrace collective leadership, as well as more "intra-party democracy"; Hu was not a strong "core" figure in the same sense as Mao or Deng Xiaoping.
 The Central Committee thus gained more prominence as a bona fide consultation body.
 In 2003, Hu also cancelled the traditional August leadership retreat at the coastal town of Beidaihe, while giving more media coverage to the Central Committee plenums held in the fall.
 This was seen as an indication that Hu wanted to eschew informal decision-making by the handful of elites in favour of "inner-party democracy" involving bodies such as the Central Committee.
 However, the Beidaihe meetings resumed in July 2007, when political deliberation took place in anticipation of the 17th Party Congress; the same Bedaihe retreat also took place in 2011 in anticipation of the 18th Party Congress.
 This indicated that important personnel and policy decisions continued to be the domain of a small group of elites at the very top of the party hierarchy.

 Since the 17th Party Congress, the Central Committee has seen an increase in the number of regional leadership figures.
 The 17th Central Committee formed with every province-level Party Secretary and Governor gaining a full seat on the Central Committee.
 The rise of regional party representation came at the expense of that of government ministries.
 Since Xi Jinping's rise to power at the 18th Party Congress, the Central Committee plenums in 2013 and 2014 were given significant media coverage, as they marked the beginning of another round of comprehensive economic and social reforms (2013) and legal reforms (2014), respectively.

-In 2016, session of the Central Committee plenum, focus was mainly on in-party discipline and supervision, which gained a significant media coverage in China and abroad.
+In 2016, a Central Committee plenum was held, focusing mainly on in-party discipline and supervision.
+This plenum also gained a significant media coverage in China and abroad.